Skip to content

 You can also create an Aggregate Device in Audio MIDI Setup to combine your interface with your Mac’s built-in mic or other sound cards, giving you access to inputs from multiple devices at once in any Core Audio-compliant app including Logic Pro, GarageBand, and Ableton Live.

-One lesson from our testing: always set your sample rate in Audio MIDI Setup before opening your DAW.
+One reliable habit: always set your sample rate in Audio MIDI Setup before opening your DAW.
 Changing it mid-session can cause audio glitches or force the audio engine to restart.

 #Latency Performance on Apple Silicon Macs

-Every interface we tested worked natively on Apple Silicon.
-No Rosetta 2 translation needed.
+All five interfaces here run natively on Apple Silicon, with no Rosetta 2 translation needed.
 Running audio drivers through Rosetta adds overhead and can cause stability issues, so native support matters.

 For streaming audio or live performance, pair your interface with a buffer size of 64 or 128 samples.
-At 128 samples on Apple Silicon, we measured round-trip latency between 5.8ms and 9.4ms across all tested interfaces, which is well within the comfortable range for real-time monitoring.
+At 128 samples on Apple Silicon, round-trip latency stays low enough for comfortable real-time monitoring.
 If you’re still on an Intel Mac, bump the buffer to 256 samples to avoid dropouts.

 #Quick Comparison